 10. Using cabeceo

 Women in this country spend more time on dress than on cabeceo.
 While dress works to some degree, you will be more successful if you use cabeceo in combination.
-Cherie Magnus calls cabeceo one of "the most civilized customs" in the milonga, which I agree.
+Cherie Magnus calls cabeceo "the most civilized custom" in the milonga, which I agree.
 (See Women's role in Cabeceo.)
 Women must learn this skill because that is the way, and often the only way, sophisticated tangueros use to invite a woman.
 (See The Issues on Cabeceo.)
 An experienced tanguero does not oblige you to dance.
 He watches you from a distance, or walks to where you can see him and gazes at you.
 If you exchange eye contact with him, he will nod at you to invite you.
-If you sit there like a dummy, that shows you are unworthy of his time, and he will turn to someone else instead.
-Only novices will force their way to your seat and ask you to dance.
+If you sit there like a dummy, that shows you are unworthy of his time and he will turn to someone else.
+Only novice men will force their way to your seat to ask you to dance.
 By using cabeceo, you not only get more dances, but better dances as well.

 11. Being brave

-Dancing with someone better than you can be rewarding, but you need to be brave and take initiative, because he probably will not ask.
+Dancing with someone better than you can be rewarding, but you need to be brave and take initiative because chances are that he will not ask.
 Most experienced dancers use cabeceo to invite a woman, which will not work if you avoid their eyes.
 You should not let the thought that you are not good enough to intimidate you.
 Schopenhauer said, "Man is either vulgar or lonely."
 The better he is, the lonelier he becomes, and he will be happy to dance with you if you are willing.
-A good dancer knows how to dance with anyone, because to him tango is not a show of steps but an expression of love.
+A good dancer knows how to dance with anyone because tango to him is not a show but an expression of love.
 (See The Four Stages of Your Tango Journey.)
 You will be glad that you made the eye contact with him.

 12. Staring at him longer

 Some women do make eye contact with men, but they make it very briefly in order not to seem like they are begging for a dance.
-Women often think that a subtle cue, such as a quick glance or moving a little closer, is enough to call a man's attention.
+Women often think that a subtle cue, such as a quick glance or moving closer, is enough to call a man's attention.
 However, that's not how men think.
 A man needs to see you eye-to-eye for a few seconds to make sure you want to dance with him before he makes a move.
-If you turn your eyes away too quickly, he will take that as you are unwilling.
+If you turn your eyes away too quickly, he will take that as a rejection.
 If you want to dance with him, you need to fix your eyes at him.
-Only if he doesn't act after ten seconds or more should you then turn your eyes to someone else.
+Only if he doesn't act after ten seconds or more should you then turn your eyes away.
 (See Tango Etiquette: Talking, Eye Contact, Clique and Hierarchy.)

 13. Being moderate

-In exhibition tango you need to be as striking as you can, but in social tango it would be wise to follow the doctrine of the Golden Mean.
-Our culture encourages boldness and creativity, which is fine if you only need one man to appreciate your uniqueness.
+In exhibitory tango you need to be as striking as you can, but in social tango it would be wise to follow the Golden Mean.
+Our culture encourages individuality and creativity, which is fine if you only need one man to appreciate your uniqueness.
 In the milonga, however, you want to get as many invitations as possible.
 Most men are ordinary folks.
-If your style is too unconventional, if your skill is too above average, if your dress is too exotic, if you are too pretty and showy, most men will find that intimidating.
-The emphasis of social tango is the communication of feelings, not the display of styles.
+If your style is too unconventional, if your dance skill is too above average, if your dress is too exotic, if you are too pretty and showy, most men will find that intimidating.
+The emphasis of social tango is the communication of feelings, not the display of the style.
 A social dancer must balance being yourself and meeting the tastes of most people.
 Good dance skills do not have to be superficial.
 (See Social Tango and Performance Tango.)

 14. Being a woman

-Men are attracted to women who are feminine and not masculine or gender neutral.
-If you cut your hair like a man, dressed like a man, like to lead, like to dance with women, or wear flat shoes, your chance being invited by men will be limited.
+Men are attracted to women who are feminine, not women who are masculine.
+If you cut your hair like a man, dressed like a man, like to lead, like to dance with women, or wear flat shoes, your chance being invited by men will be slim.
 Some women think it's cool to imitate men.
-While there may be a few men who like that, most men don't.
+While a few men may like that, most men don't.
 That's just the nature of being men.
 If you believe you don't need to respect that, that's your choice.
 But if you want to dance with men, then you must assume the feminine role in the partnership.
 Tango is not a showcase for individualism and feminism.
 (See Femininity and Feminism (I).)